Family: chypre, fruity

 Thierry Wasser also revealed that he had been doing improvements on several other materials, notably bergamot and musk.
 In 2013, he moreover completely reformulated the EdP version of Mitsouko, which he thought wasn't on a par with the Parfum and EdT.
 Guerlain has three different formulas for Mitsouko Parfum, EdT and EdP.
 Mitsouko EdP received Olfactorama's Prix du Patrimoine Olfactif for best reformulation of 2013.
 Wasser's efforts paid off, restoring Mitsouko almost to its former glory, rounded and rich.

-Straight from the bottle, whatever is missing or has been substituted is remarkably well camouflaged.
-You can't mistake this fragrance for anything but Mitsouko, and possibly no one would have paid attention to anything being different if we hadn’t been notified.
-On the other hand, in perfumery, the devil is in the drydown, where something does appear slightly changed.
+So what does the new Mitsouko smell like?
+Straight from the bottle, you can't mistake this fragrance for anything but Mitsouko, and maybe no one would have paid attention to anything being different if we hadn’t been notified.
+On the other hand, in perfumery, the devil is in the detail, where something does appear changed.
 The overall impression is of a brighter, lighter and softer fragrance, somewhat flatter and less diffusive, and with less density and power in the base.

-If we were to guess about what kind of ingredient the whole thing is about, we'd say some leathery material that made Mitsouko and L'Heure Bleue glow with smoky, resinous heat for hours on end and gave them their unique balance between pharmaceutics and Viennese pastries.
 Thierry Wasser evidently did the best he could to heal the integrity of these fragrances, and we're very grateful that Guerlain didn't choose the other alternative, namely to discontinue them altogether.
 Guerlain without Mitsouko and L'Heure Bleue, Jacques Guerlain's most classic of his classics, seems inconceivable.
+Read more

 Variations.
 To have a frivolous flanker capitalize on Mitsouko, grande œuvre d'art from perfumery's golden age, always seemed unthinkable, so when news broke in 2009 that it was finally going to happen, it spelled trouble.
 Guerlain had probably foreseen this so it was limited to the Japanese market.
 Jean-Paul Guerlain wanted to mark Mitsouko's 90th birthday with a one-off "Fleur de Lotus" edition, and he humbly abstained from changing much in his grandfather's old masterpiece except to incorporate a tender spring flower note, tailored to East Asia's taste for everything mild and light.
 The few Western Mitsouko aficionados allowed to smell it had to admit the water-green lotus was a lovely, even if not trailblazing, companion to the legendary autumnal formula.